tapir-test/tapir-website/_docs/usingtapir/Archetypes.md

 ## tapir-module-archetype

-This archetype can be used for arbitrary Tapir modules.
+This archetype can be used for arbitrary <i>tapir</i> modules.
 It provides a basic @ModuleConfiguration annotated class and inherits from tapir-starter-module which provides a couple of presets.